Token Reduction Should Go Beyond Efficiency in Generative Models -- From Vision, Language to Multimodality: Core Roles and Challenges

 \subsection{Improve Training Stability \& Efficiency}

-While token reduction has traditionally been employed as a post-training optimization to enhance inference efficiency, recent research indicates its potential to significantly improve training stability when integrated into the pre-training phase~\cite{gao2023masked,li2024pruning,lin2024not}, suggesting that selective token utilization during training can lead to more robust model learning.
+While token reduction has traditionally been employed as a post-training optimization to enhance inference efficiency, recent research indicates its potential to significantly improve training stability when integrated into the pre-training phase~\cite{gao2023masked,li2024pruning,lin2024not}, suggesting that selective token utilization during training can lead to more robust model learning, as shown in Fig.~\ref{fig:main_framework}d.

 One notable approach is Rho-1~\cite{lin2024not}, which involves scoring tokens based on their alignment with a desired distribution using a reference model and then focusing the training loss on tokens with higher scores.
 Therefore, it effectively filters out noisy or less informative tokens, leading to faster convergence and improved performance.
 UPFT~\cite{ji2025first} emphasizes the importance of initial reasoning steps in training.
 By reducing the number of training tokens, UPFT encourages the model to focus on the initial prefix substrings of reasoning trajectories, which are often more stable and contain crucial information.
 This focus helps the model avoid being influenced by subsequent complex or potentially erroneous information, thereby improving training stability.